OUR COMMITMENT TO WELL-BEING

 THE GUEST EXPERIENCE

-All guests entering a Salamander hotel or resort will be offered a mask to wear.
-Appropriate signage is also prominently displayed, which outlines proper mask usage, request to use hand sanitizer and current physical distancing practices in use throughout the property.
+Appropriate signage is prominently displayed, which outlines proper mask usage, request to use hand sanitizer, and current physical distancing practices for unvaccinated guests throughout the property.

 - Guests requesting bell service will be assisted and the bell cart sanitized after each guest is assisted.